ndiconti/plebnet-setup/README.md

 `brew install automake libtool boost pkg-config libevent`

+> NOTE: These are 5 different dependencies which we are installing in one brew command.
+Awesome!

 ![automake](./images/24.jpg)

-> We will AVOID installing `berkeley-db@4` dependency because we do not need support for legacy wallets.
+> Also we will AVOID installing `berkeley-db@4` dependency because we do not need support for legacy wallets.

 2. Bitcoin Core includes a GUI built with the cross-platform Qt Framework.
 To compile the GUI, we need to install qt@5.